Hisoda0330/CS611_PA5_Legends-of-Valor/ReadMe.md

 **src/model/user/monster:**

-1. Dragon.java: It represent Dragon type monsters.
+1. Dragon.java: It represents Dragon type monsters.
 It inherits from Monster class and passes its stats(name,level,damage,defense,dodge) to the superclass.

-2. Exoskeleton.java: It represent Exoskeleton type monsters.
+2. Exoskeleton.java: It represents Exoskeleton type monsters.
 It inherits from Monster class and passes its stats(name,level,damage,defense,dodge) to the superclass.

 3. Monster.java: Represents a generic monster with stats for damage, defense, and dodge.
 It has methods to decrease each attribute by a certain percentage, used when monsters are affected by different types of spells.